 To keep the database accurate, existing data must continuously be maintained, updated and improved.

 For the third phase of the initiative, Quantis has partnered with Control Union Certifications, an independent inspection and certification body focused on developing services around the sustainability of the agriculture, forestry and textile industries.

 Control Union Certifications will draw on its extensive sector expertise and experience developing and implementing private sustainability programs to support the definition of relevant farming typologies and development of representative datasets.

-Follow the link below to download the WFLDB documentation (the dataset list developed in Phase 1 + 2, methodological guidelines and dataset review report)
+Follow the link below to download a ZIP file of the WFLDB documentation, including the dataset list developed in Phase 1 + 2, methodological guidelines and dataset review report.

 WFLDB Phase 3 Stakeholders